These notes were prepared to help colleagues get set up for Angular development. They may be helpful for others. Subjects covered include:

 npm install -g karma

-Instead, we install karma-cli
+Instead, we install karma-cli globally:

 npm install -g karma-cli

-is just a wrapper command that looks for a locally installed version of Karma in the node_modules
+karma-cli is just a wrapper command that looks for a locally installed version of Karma in the node_modules folder of our project.
+Running karma start outside our project or before doing an npm install will result in the following warning:

 Cannot find local Karma!